 The Mount of Olives was outside of the city, a place frequented by those who wished for solitude and prayer.
 The eleven follow Him to the edge of the garden and He brings Peter, James and John further in, asking them to pray with Him because He is becoming sad and heavy with pain.
 Matthew and Mark describe how Jesus wrestled in prayer asking God to take away the cup of violence He faced.

 Three times He returned to the Apostles for their encouragement and prayer support, and three times He found them asleep, heavy with fear and sorrow.
 Luke tells us (Luke 22:43-44) that He was in such agony, He sweat blood (a medical condition called hematidrosis caused by severe stress and mental anguish) and an angel came to strengthen Him.

 In the end, the battle to bring His human will under complete control of the Heavenly Father is won as Jesus accepts the cross with the words, "...
 My Father, if it is not possible for this cup to be taken away unless I drink it, may Your will be done."

 He went away again a second time and prayed, saying, "My Father, if this cannot pass away unless I drink it, Your will be done."

 - Matthew 26:42

-Like a lamb for sacrifice, Jesus is bound and led away into the night.
+Like a lamb for the Passover sacrifice, Jesus was bound and led away into His night of suffering.